 Everyone wants to get the most out of their vacation.
-Unfortunately, yours may become stalled if you arrive too early to check in at your hotel.
+Unfortunately, yours may become stalled if you arrive too early before hotel check-in time.
 At most places, check-in doesn't officially begin until the afternoon.
-That can be more than an inconvenience for those who have traveled many hours and/or through many time zones and arrive at a destination early in the morning.
+That can be more than an inconvenience for those who have traveled many hours and/or through many time zones and arrive exhausted.

 When you present yourself at hotel check-in tired and in need of a shower and hear, "Sorry, your room is not ready yet," there are steps you can take.
 Not all of them will get you into your room sooner, but they can make the wait more productive and comfortable.